raptor494/JavaPy/README.md

 # JavaPy
 ### Description
-This is a Python program which allows you to write Java using Python indentation and without semicolons.
+This is a Java preprocessor, written in Python, which allows you to write Java using Python indentation and without semicolons.
 I wrote it in my spare time, so there may be lots of bugs.
-I tried to support every syntactical element in the Java language that I could.
+I tried to support every syntactical element in the Java language that I could, including new constructs from Java 12 and 13 (switch expressions and the yield statement).
 ### Usage
 Call the program with `python javapy.py <filename>` and it will output a file called the same thing except with a `.java` extension.